Eternal (Stratovarius album): Background, composing and lyrical themes

 "Lost Without a Trace", Porra's only writing contribution, is about a man that is in search of his love, but flees every time he finds it, afraid of a real commitment.
 "Feeding the Fire" states that humankind, instead of taking actions towards the protection of planet Earth, is just making things worse.
 "In My Line of Work" covers the issue of having a job that keeps one far from their family and friends.

 Johansson contributed with two songs for the album, apart from the bonus tracks: "Man in the Mirror", about a man who cannot recognize himself when looking at the mirror; and "Fire in Your Eyes", about perceiving the fire in the loved one's eyes and finding the strength to carry on.

 "Few Are Those" was originally rejected by the band.
 However, when Rolf Pilve was recording his drums parts, Kotipelto asked him to record a track in a particular tempo, feeling he and Jani would be able to build something around it.
 Later, he received the drum track and composed the song on top of it.
 The lyrics are about the few people who are able to "see with their own eyes and feel with their own hearts".

 The ending track, "The Lost Saga", is the longest song on the album.
 In the liner notes, Kotipelto states that writing the lyrics, which deal with Vikings and battles, was the "hardest work he has ever done".
 He spent four nights researching historical references.

 Track listing

+Reception

+The album was met with generally favorable reviews Blabbermouth.net gave the album a positive review stating “Stratovarius engineers another detailed and often snappy album.
+There are no surprises to "Eternal", only by the numbers power metal soaked with the band's usual opulence and professionalism.
+Daniel Fox writing for Metal Temple Magazine wrote “Eternal" is the overall-best album the band have put out since the 90's.”
+Bruno Medeiros from Metalcrypt stated “returning fans and casual listeners alike should enjoy Eternal almost in its entirety, as it is not overly melodic nor is it trying to reinvent the wheel, instead relying on solid performances and down-to-earth songwriting.